 Generating a list of the potential inputs to a simulation model is one way of coming up with an initial factor list.
 However, factors need not correspond directly to simulation inputs.
 For example, suppose two inputs are the mean times μ_1 and μ_2 required for a specific agent to process messages from class 1 and class 2, respectively, where message class 2 is considered more complex than message class 1.
 Varying μ_1 and μ_2 independently may either result in unrealistic situations where $\mu_1 > \mu_2$, or require the analyst to select narrow factor ranges.
 Instead, we could use μ_1 as one factor to represent the capabilities of the agent, and vary the ratio μ_2/μ_1 over a range of interesting values (say, 1.1 to 2.0) to represent the relative difference in message complexity.
 Of course, the factor values have to be changed to come up with the inputs to our simulation, but this is a straightforward task.
 This idea may, in fact, represent factors more intuitively.
-For the standard M/M/1 queueing example, characterizing queue behavior as a function of arrival rate and traffic intensity may be more informative than as a function of arrival rate and service rate - because we know that the queue is non-stationary when the traffic intensity $\rho > 1$.
+For example, characterizing the behavior of an M/M/1 queue as a function of arrival rate and traffic intensity may be more informative than as a function of arrival rate and service rate, since we know that the system is non-stationary whenever the traffic intensity $\rho \geq 1$.